Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to look again in surprise or disbelief after initially missing something or not fully understanding it.
-The phrase is figurative, as it doesn’t involve literally taking two looks, but refers to a moment of surprise or re-evaluation.
+The idiom is figurative, as it doesn’t involve literally taking two looks, but refers to a moment of surprise or re-evaluation.

 Origin: